Dheeraj-Raikwar/FSNodeNEStTemplateFrontend/README.md

 # Introduction
-TODO: Create a sample full stack project using next and nest js with functionality of login, create user, list user, create role, list user roles and homepage.
+TODO: Create a sample responsive full stack app using reusable next js component and nest js with functionality of login, create user, list user, create role, list user roles and homepage.

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about: